 Thanks to this update, you can save maps with fields to a PNG file, change the settings of the cultivation search on the Registrarpage, sort the table content on the Campaigns page, and update data in the charts on the Progress tab.

-Now, on the Fields page, you can save the visible part of the map with fields to a PNG () file.
+Now, on the Fields page, you can save a visible part of the map with fields to a PNG () file.
 After that, you can print the file, send it by email, add it to the archive, and so on.
 Don't forget to enable the Field names on the map option () if you want to see the names and area of the fields in the saved file.

 On the Registrar page, we have added the icon which allows you to open the search settings.
 Here you can see the existing settings and, if necessary, change them.
 The new settings will be applied only during your session.
 They may come in handy if you want to use custom settings to search for potential cultivations without changing the basic settings on the Resourcetab.